Logo

 Title: "Railfans' Saturday Night," Page 33, 1946

 Description: Here is page three of a seven-page article by D.W.
 Yungmeyer entitled "Railfans' Saturday Night."
 It was published originally in the February 1946 issue of "Trains" magazine, page 33.
-Bottom Photo: Shown here is Pennsylvania Railroad engine #5471, a K-4S (4-6-2) "Pacific" built by the Baldwin Locomotive Works during 1927 and retired in August of 1956.
-In this context, it's pulling the eastbound "Train Blazer."
+Bottom Photo: Shown here is Pennsylvania Railroad engine #5471, a K-4S (4-6-2) "Pacific" built by the Baldwin Locomotive Works during March of 1927 and retired in August of 1956 after 29 years of faithful service.
+In this context, it's pulling the eastbound "Trail Blazer."

 Photo Date: 2/1/1946 Upload Date: 12/22/2020 7:23:17 AM